 Why Study Chinese?

-- Mandarin Chinese is the official language for China, Taiwan, and Hong kong.
-And is prevalent in many overseas Chinese communities in countries such as Malaysia, Singapore, Indonesia, Thailand, US, Brunei, Philippines, and Mongolia.
+- Mandarin Chinese is the official language for China, Taiwan, and Hong Kong.
+And is prevalent in many overseas Chinese communities in countries such as Malaysia, Singapore, Indonesia, Thailand, the US, Brunei, Philippines, and Mongolia.

 - China is the second-largest economy in the world.

 - Its population accounts for 18.4% of the world’s total population as of 2019.